ash-roof/archnite/README.md

 I also started the project with the purpose of it being a learning experience so I could try out some technologies I've always wanted to experiment with.

+Finally, I wanted to make a unified API for Arch official and AUR packages that is relatively fast (or at least faster than the Arch official packages JSON API, which I found pretty slow in my experience) that anyone can use and hopefully find a purpose for.

 ### Architecture & Tech Stack

 archnite was built using the following technologies: